mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 > 📝 Please make sure that your application is still **running** without errors and **commit** the change before continuing the next step.

-Once you application has completely migrated to MUI v5, you can remove the old `@material-ui/*` packages by running `yarn remove` or `npm uninstall`.
+Once you application has completely migrated to MUI Core v5, you can remove the old `@material-ui/*` packages by running `yarn remove` or `npm uninstall`.

 ## Run codemods